limayeP/May26_codeBMB/data/README.md

-# April26_Rutgers-RCSB
+# May26_codeBMB
-For data from the April 2026 CodeBMB Webinar for Beginners
+For data from the May 2026 CodeBMB Webinar for Beginners